 21. Bateau (Boat Neck)

-This neckline follows the line of the collarbone up to just barely cover the tops of each shoulder.
-It is a higher collar that usually shows only a glimpse of the collarbone.
+The Bateau neckline beautifully enunciates the line of the collarbone to gently cover the tops of each shoulder.
+It is a higher collar that usually shows only a glimpse of the collarbone

 When you start trying on dresses, the most important thing you want to do is find a dress that makes you shine.
 One of the ways in which people do this is to pick a traditionally flattering dress for their body type.

 We have included a list of tips on how to pick a dress based upon body type—however, the dress you choose is completely up to you!
-These are not rules you have to follow, just ideas to provide you a place to start.
+These are only assistance ideas and tips to provide you a place to start.
 Finding a dress you love is your only goal!

 If you have a more pear-shaped body, any A-line dress will help to emphasize your natural waist while bringing attention up towards your face.
 Adornments on the bodice of the dress will also help to draw the eye upward and make you look stunning all at once.